shreyasingh-2004/Product-Landing-page/README.md

 # Product-Landing-page
 Welcome to the Headphone Product Landing Page project repository!
 This project demonstrates a responsive and modern landing page for showcasing headphone products.
-Built using HTML, CSS, and JavaScript, this page aims to provide an engaging user experience.
+Built using HTML and CSS this page aims to provide an engaging user experience.

 Features